prasincs/ClipboardHistory/README.md

 Access Settings by right-clicking the menu bar icon and selecting "Settings..." or pressing Cmd+,

 - **Keyboard Shortcut**: Click the recorder field and press your desired key combination
+- **Privacy & Security**:
+  - Toggle password masking on/off
+  - Manage list of excluded applications (content from these apps will be masked)
+  - Default excluded apps include: 1Password, Bitwarden, LastPass, etc.
 - **Clear History**: Remove all items from clipboard history
 - **About**: View app version information

+## Privacy Features

+- **Password Masking**: Content from password managers is automatically masked as "••••••••"
+- **Smart Detection**: Automatically detects password-like strings (mixed case, numbers, special characters)
+- **Source App Display**: Shows which app the content was copied from
+- **Secure Pasting**: Masked passwords are pasted with their actual values, not the masked version

 ## Permissions